 12. Product stewardship

 Provide a brief description of the intended use of the mineral-bearing ore once it leaves the Area.
-The description should also address how the Contractor will minimize health, safety, environmental and socioeconomic effects of the intended product or products to meet standards for environmental management, and should address the following potential impacts:
+The description should also address how the Contractor will minimize health, safety, environmental, socioeconomic and sociocultural effects of the intended product or products to meet standards for environmental management, and should address the following potential impacts:

 (a) Energy and materials consumption;